 Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities receiving Federal financial assistance.

 Title IX states: “No person in the United States shall, on the basis of sex, be excluded of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance.”

 The federal law prohibiting sex discrimination in educational institutions is Title IX of the Educational Amendments Act of 1972.
 Title IX prohibits discrimination on the basis of sex under any education program or activity operated by an institution receiving or benefiting from federal financial assistance.
 Sexual harassment, which includes sexual violence, is a form of sex discrimination.

-Florida Institute of Technology's Title IX Coordinator has the responsibility to provide support and resources to faculty, students, and staff when there are concerns related to allegations of discrimination, or harassment.
+Florida Institute of Technology's Title IX Coordinator has the responsibility to provide support and resources to students, faculty, and staff when there are concerns related to allegations of discrimination, or harassment.
 The Title IX Coordinator’s responsibilities include: